LaiKash/Python_Frida_Method_Return/README.md

 And paste+enter the obfuscated strings (without "").
 At the end, ctrl+c and execute the script.
 Dirty but easy.

 It just works with static methods.

+# TODO

+Fix the -s option not working.